Handbell: Ringing techniques

 Handbell techniques have changed very much over the years.
-Donald E. Allured, founding director of Westminster Concert Bell Choir, is credited with fully realizing an American off-the-table style of ringing that includes many non-ringing sound effects including stopped techniques such as plucking the clapper with the bell on the table.
+Donald E. Allured, founding director of Westminster Concert Bell Choir, is credited with fully realizing an American off-the-table style of ringing that includes many non-ringing sound effects, including stopped techniques such as plucking the clapper with the bell on the table.
 He is also credited for promoting precise damping or stopping of the sound by touching the bell to a soft surface, in the service of more musical results.

 Multiple-bell techniques

 Normal ringing technique only allows a ringer to ring two bells at a time, one in each hand.
-Depending on the number of bells needed for a particular piece and the number of ringers, it may be necessary for each ringer to ring more than two bells at a time or in short succession (four-in-hand) There are also many techniques that change the sound of the bell as it is rung.
+Depending on the number of bells needed for a particular piece and the number of ringers, it may be necessary for each ringer to ring more than two bells at a time or in short succession (four-in-hand).
+Many techniques change the sound of the bell as it is rung.